neuroinformatics-unit/derotation/tests/test_regression/README.md

 This directory contains regression tests for the `derotation` package.

 Every test can be run directly via `pytest` and relies on a set of pre-computed images stored in the `images` directory.
 The current state of the package is compared against them.
-It the computations change substantially and you believe the new results are correct, you can update the reference images by running the scripts in the folder `recreate_target`.
+If the computations change substantially and you think the new results are correct, you can update the reference images by running the scripts in the folder `recreate_target`.
 The `recreate_target` scripts will generate the reference images in the `images` directory.

 In this table you can find a summary of the test modules and the corresponding reference images and scripts to recreate them: